9 Logistic Regression*

 9.1 Introduction

-\[logit(p) = ln(\frac{p}{1-p}) = \beta_0 + \beta_1 x_1 + \beta_2 x_2 + ...\]
+\[logit(p) = ln\left(\frac{p}{1-p}\right) = \beta_0 + \beta_1 x_1 + \beta_2 x_2 + ...\]

 logit <- function(p) log(p/(1-p))

-x <- seq(0, 1, length.out = 100)
+p <- seq(0, 1, length.out = 100)

-plot(x, logit(x), type = "l")
+plot(logit(p), p, type = "l")

-abline(v=0.5, lty = 2)
+abline(h = 0.5, lty = 2)

-abline(h=0, lty = 2)
+abline(v = 0, lty = 2)

-This is equivalent to modeling the probability of the outcome \(p\) by
+This is equivalent to modeling the probability of the outcome \(p\) by:

 \[ p = \frac{e^{\beta_0 + \beta_1 x_1 + \beta_2 x_2 + ...}}{1 + e^{\beta_0 + \beta_1 x_1 + \beta_2 x_2 + ...}} = \frac{1}{1+e^{-(\beta_0 + \beta_1 x_1 + \beta_2 x_2 + ...)}}\]